Avante-Vangard/AV-Hershey-Fonts/README.md

 ## Files

-Initially, the fonts keep the names inherited from AV-Hershey-OTF, but these names don't match the data presented in _"Calligraphy for Computers"_.
+Initially, the fonts keep the names inherited from AV-Hershey-OTF, but these names don't match the data presented in [_Calligraphy for Computers_](https://archive.org/details/DTIC_AD0662398).
 I have to research how universal this misnaming is, and come up with some appropriate names that respect Hershey's work, yet more accurately describe the contents.